Our Fans Rule!

 As you know, Fantasy-Faction is a not for profit website.
 For the past year we have been releasing articles, reviews and interviews each and every day.
 In total we now have over 50 members of staff, nearly 400 articles, reviews, interviews with superstars of the genre that I still can’t believe we secured.

 So, the donation target has been met!
 What next?
 Well, you will be pleased to hear that we can now remove the donations banner from the website and stop tweeting for donations!
 As I’ve said before – I HATE ASKING FOR MONEY.
-Therefore, we will NEVER ask for donations again.
-Instead, we have been pro-active, we have come up with a way to cover our server costs, give back to the community and hopefully launch the career of new Writers.
+Instead, we have been pro-active, we have come up with a way to cover our server costs, give back to the community and hopefully launch the career of new writers.

 For some entrants this will be about getting noticed, for others it will be about featuring alongside their literary heroes.
 For readers though, the anthology promises to be an exciting mixture of previously unpublished work from their favourite authors with completely fresh work from authors they have not come across before.